gustafnk/microservice-websites/index.md

 Historically, the limiting factor has been the network.
 However, today the limiting factor more and more also tends to be the CPU, since we increasingly use mobile devices when browsing the web.
 Many websites also rely on a lot of JavaScript being executed before they can show any meaningful content.

-Parsing of JavaScript is a CPU bound operation and the CPUs in many mobile devices are not fast.
+Parsing of JavaScript is a CPU-bound operation and the CPUs in many mobile devices are not fast.
 Therefore, you should limit the amount of JavaScript being used on pages capable of being viewed on mobile browsers.

 <a name="less-room-for-change-of-framework"></a>

 #### [Less room for change of framework](#less-room-for-change-of-framework)

-On the server-side, we can partition our systems basically however we want and use different languages and frameworks for the different parts.
+On the server side, we can partition our systems basically however we want and use different languages and frameworks for the different parts.
 There is certainly a cost associated with using multiple languages/frameworks at the same time, but this cost is mostly "cognitive" for the organisation.
 The big upside with allowing for multiple languages/frameworks is that the system can be migrated from using tech A to using tech B over a quite long period of time, without the user being aware of it.

-On the client-side however, the cost of doing the same move would be much higher, since the end-user needs to download/parse/execute a double amount of code for the length of the migration.
+On the client side however, the cost of doing the same move would be much higher, since the end-user needs to download/parse/execute a double amount of code for the length of the migration.
 This means that the amount of time that the migration is active is a cost factor as well.
 And we suspect that this could be a reason behind why teams often want to rewrite their client-side web applications instead of migrating them.

 Having two frameworks (or ecosystems) on the same page simultaneously is costly, which in turn leads to low evolvability of the system.